Born in Madrid, Spain, in 1944.

-Studied at the San Fernando’s Superior School of Fine Arts, Madrid, Spain.
+Studied at the San Fernando Superior School of Fine Arts, Madrid, Spain.

-At first; I was surprised by the inability to classify him in a determined tendency.
-I found no specific influences as usually happens with the majority of young painters, in spite of his open declarations of being “against everything” including that which they are making use of.
+At first, I was surprised by the impossibility of classifying him in a certain tendency.
+I found no specific influences as usually happens with the majority of young painters, in spite of their open declarations of being “against everything”, including that which they are making use of.

-Without doubt, at that moment his work was no better, quality wise, than that of other artists of his age, but, in contrast with many of these, more restless, much richer in ideas.
-So I was immediately attracted by his trend thad old not follow fashionable theories not extravagant declarations, because what qualified his work was solitude and balance...
+Without doubt, at that moment his work was no better, quality wise, than the work of other artists of his age, but, unlike many of these, it was more restless, much richer in ideas.
+Therefore, I was immediately attracted by a path undertaken without the need to resort to theories of usage or extravagant declarations, because what qualified his work was solitude, moderation and reflection.

 Joaquín Mouliaá.
-The catalog has been published owing to the exhibition of Joaquín Mouliaá during the XXXVI Biennale of Venice in 1972.
+Catalogue published on the occasion of Joaquín Mouliaá's participation in the XXXVI Venice Biennale in 1972.

 'Mouliaá is neither an Expressionist, nor a Constructivist, nor the synthesis so characteristic of his generation.
 His equilibrium encloses the tension of the most possible imbalance.
 The calm before a storm, which perhaps will not exist, the possibility of an overflowing tachism that is not there.
 This is the key to understanding his work; the equilibrium that does not repress but evokes the possibility of aesthetic passion, the spatial and metaphysical architecture, which seems to contain a direct gestural hypothesis that does not appear on the canvas.
 This inaccessible power of attraction, of evoking what is not there is, without a doubt, one of the important pillars of his work...'